frederic-perez/AmE-dictionary/data/dictionary.md

 __lob__ _v_ :three::hammer: _They were lobbing rocks at the gatehouse and the wall._
 __locale__ _We want to recruit nationally, but in our locale we have talent._
 __locales__
-__locavore__ _n_ One who mainly eats locally produced food, especially within a specified radius of one's home.
+__locavore__ _n_ One who mainly eats locally produced food, especially within a specified radius of one’s home.
 __loch__ _n_
 __lockdown__ _n_ :three::hammer: _Paris remained in a state of lockdown._ _The school was under lockdown for about two hours after the episode._
 __locker-room__ _n_ (locker room)